-- The Lima anchorage will be made available, for cruise vessels which due to their size cannot berth at Leith or Rosyth. - The position of the anchorage and any additional requirements for these vessels will be published annually in a Notice to Mariners Firth of Forth. - Any vessel which cannot comply with the requirements of the Notice to Mariners should notify the Harbour Master prior to the vessels arrival and ideally prior to, or at the time of booking. - A pilot will remain on board throughout to ensure, when required that the vessel remains within the deep water of the anchorage and clear of passing traffic bound for Leith.
-VHF communication should be maintained throughout with FTNS, Leith Harbour and passing traffic. - FTNS will advise other river users of the cruise vessels location through VHF broadcasts.
-Transiting traffic should agree safe passage with the anchored vessel and keep FTNS appraised of intentions. - Passenger tenders operating from the cruise liner should be appropriately crewed by trained and experienced personnel.
-The cruise vessel should submit to the Harbourmaster its risk assessment and method statement/operational procedure document for these tenders at least four weeks prior to arrival.
+- Vessels that anchor in the Lima Anchorage will tender into the Port of Newhaven. - The position of the anchorage and any additional requirements for these vessels will be published annually in a Notice to Mariners Firth of Forth. - Any vessel which cannot comply with the requirements of the Notice to Mariners should notify FTNS prior to the vessels arrival and ideally prior to, or at the time of booking. - A pilot will remain on board throughout to ensure, when required that the vessel remains within the deep water of the anchorage and clear of passing traffic bound for Leith.
+VHF communication should be maintained throughout with VTS and passing traffic.